 Improving in the subject of English requires attention to critical reading, writing, and research.
 These individual elements are highly interrelated.
 It is hard to write an essay about nonfiction material without doing background research.
 For novels, short stories, and poems, students must analyze the text to uncover both the literal and symbolic meanings of the work.

 Teachers expect students to pay close attention to tone, narrative structure, the author’s use of literary devices, and character analysis, attributes, and motivations.
-As a writing tutor, I help students learn how to put their analysis into clear and effective writing that meets the requirements of argumentative essays or creative writing.
+As a writing tutor, I teach students how to analyze texts and "close read" passages.
+Then, I work with students to move them from analysis to clear and effective writing that meets the requirements of argumentative essays or creative writing.
 To achieve a high level of success in reading and writing, I expect students to annotate—to highlight, yes, but also to make marginal notes, summarize sections or chapters, and expand their vocabulary, thereby following the guidelines of most teachers, curriculum experts, and the College Board.

-In sum, I focus on preparing English students to understand the readings at the highest level, write effective in-class and take-home essays, study properly for quizzes and tests, and successfully complete homework assignments.
+In sum, I focus on preparing students to understand the readings at the highest level, write effective in-class and take-home essays, study properly for quizzes and tests, and successfully complete homework assignments.
+To achieve this, I tutor students -- primarily in honors and AP English -- on a regular basis that takes into account student needs and parent desires.

 American Government is a long and detailed narrative about our nation’s political history, structure, institutions, and public policies.
 Having taught American Politics & Government at several colleges and universities, I am able to help students achieve conceptual understandings of the three branches of government and the political process, both in historical perspective and current times.